Hadoop Ecosystem and Their Components – A Complete Tutorial

 - HMaster handles DDL operation.

-It is the worker node which handle read, write, update and delete requests from clients.
+It is the worker node which handles read, writes, updates and delete requests from clients.
 Region server process runs on every node in Hadoop cluster.
 Region server runs on HDFS DateNode.

 Refer HBase Tutorial for more details.

 It is a table and storage management layer for Hadoop.
-HCatalog supports different components available in Hadoop ecosystem like MapReduce, Hive, and Pig to easily read and write data from the cluster.
+HCatalog supports different components available in Hadoop ecosystems like MapReduce, Hive, and Pig to easily read and write data from the cluster.
 HCatalog is a key component of Hive that enables the user to store their data in any format and structure.

 By default, HCatalog supports RCFile, CSV, JSON, sequenceFile and ORC file formats.